-The Elements Of Weather And Climate And The Instruments Measuring Them
+The Elements Of Weather And Climate – And The Instruments Used To Measure Them

-The Elements Of Weather And Climate And The Instruments Measuring Them
+The Elements Of Weather And Climate – And The Instruments Used To Measure Them

-One experiences them every day and, over time, starts to associate them with different weather conditions.
+We experience them every day and, over time, start to associate them with different weather conditions.
 In fact, most of us will be very familiar with the majority of elements that make up the weather.

-The elements of weather and climate are defined as the different atmospheric variables working together to create a broad spectrum of weather conditions and climate patterns.
-Primary elements include temperature, air pressure, wind, humidity, precipitation, visibility, clouds, and sunlight exposure.
+The elements of weather and climate are defined as the different atmospheric components working together to create a broad spectrum of weather conditions and climate patterns.
+Primary elements include temperature, air pressure, wind, humidity, precipitation, visibility, clouds, and sunshine duration.

-As you would have guessed by now, in this article, we look at the different elements that make up the weather.
+As you would have guessed by now, this article looks at the different elements that make up the weather.
 We will examine what they are, define each component, and also look at the instruments that measure each element.

 What Are The Elements Of The Weather And Climate?

-Weather is nothing more than the different elements it is composed of, as well as the way they interact with each to create different atmospheric conditions or weather events.
+Weather is nothing more than the elements it is composed of, as well as the way they interact with each other to create various atmospheric conditions or weather events.

 Before we can discuss them in detail, we first need to identify what the elements are that make up the weather.
-Eight primary elements/factors drive all weather:
+Eight primary elements drive all weather:

 We can now look at each one in more detail.